Spirik/GEM/README.md

 #### Run

 After compiling and uploading sketch to Arduino, wait while LCD screen boots and menu is being initialized and drawn to the screen.
-Then start pressing the push buttons and navigate through the menu.
+Then start pressing the push-buttons and navigate through the menu.
 Pressing "Ok" button (attached to pin 7) will trigger edit mode of the "Number" variable, or change state of "Enable print" option, or invoke action associated with "Print" menu button (depending on which menu item is currently selected).
 If "Enable print" option is checked, then pressing "Print" button will result in `number` variable printed to the Serial Monitor.

 ![Basic example](http://spirik.ru/downloads/misc/gem/gem-ex-01-basic-run.gif)